-- Camp staff includes all personnel, paid or volunteer, working under the direction of the council or camp management, who interact with camp participants.
-Camp staff includes employees, CITs, and continuing volunteers (e.g., camp commissioners, volunteers asked by the camp management to assist program on an ongoing basis). - Camp personnel includes all other personnel, working under the direction of the council or camp management or by contractors working at the camp, who do not typically interact with camp participants as part of their assigned duties.
-Examples might include kitchen staff, commissary or warehouse staff, or ranger staff without program responsibilities. - Camp staff and camp personnel do not include (1) third parties who come on-site to offer a program to camp participants, are accompanied by camp staff while present, and do not remain on-site overnight; and (2) parents and volunteers in day camps and who assist in program while staff are present and provide supervision.
-In any camp, an unsupervised volunteer must meet the requirements for camp staff. - Day camp den chiefs may be under the age of 14 only if they are serving as a den chief for the same Cub Scout/Webelos den they serve in the local pack. - Scouts BSA members under the age of 14 may volunteer to help at day camp if under the direct supervision of a parent, guardian, or troop leader.
-However, they are not considered staff members.
+- Camp staff includes all personnel, paid or volunteer, working under the direction of the council or camp management, who work at a camp or interact with camp participants unless they work for a contractor.
+Camp staff includes employees, CITs, and continuing volunteers (e.g., camp commissioners, and volunteers asked by the camp management to assist program on an ongoing basis). - Camp personnel includes all personnel, employed by contractors working at the camp.
+Examples might include kitchen, commissary or warehouse staff working for a food service contractor or staff working for a qualified scuba contractor. - Camp staff and camp personnel do not include (1) third parties who come on-site to offer a program to camp participants, are accompanied by camp staff while present, and do not remain on-site overnight; (2) parents and volunteers in day camps who assist in program while day camp staff are present and provide supervision; and (3) parents and volunteers in day camp who assist by walking youth between program areas supervised by day camp staff, so long as there are at least two adults and at least one adult is a registered volunteer in Scouting America. - Day camp den chiefs may be under the age of 14 only if they are serving as a den chief for the same Cub Scout den they serve in the local pack. - Scouts BSA members under the age of 14 may volunteer to help at day camp if under the direct supervision of a parent, guardian, or troop leader.
+However, they are not considered staff members. - The camp staff manual should include such items as the staff organization chart, position descriptions, purpose and philosophy of camp, policies and regulations, unacceptable behavior, dress code, and other stipulations of the council. - Formal and informal staff uniform requirements are consistent for all staff in camp, depending on duties.
+Theme-based costumes are an acceptable substitute for themed-camp programs.
+Consistent with the methods of Scouting, the official Scouting America uniform is used where appropriate as determined by the council. - The staff organization chart should clearly define the chain of command.
+The camp has a policy specifying which key staff members cannot be out of camp at the same time.
+The camp has a policy specifying the minimum number of staff members who must be present in camp at all times. - Camp staff who turn 18 years of age at a camp must follow Scouting America youth protection policy applicable to this change in status.